cnp3/ebook/principles/reliability.rst

 .. `Go-back-n` or `selective repeat` are used to provide a reliable data transfer above an unreliable physical layer service.
 Until now, we have assumed that the size of the sliding window was fixed for the entire lifetime of the connection.
 In practice a  layer entity is usually implemented in the operating system and shares memory with other parts of the system.
 Furthermore, a transport layer entity must support several (possibly hundreds or thousands) of transport connections at the same time.
 This implies that the memory which can be used to support the sending or the receiving buffer of a transport connection may change during the lifetime of the connection [#fautotune]_ .
 Thus, a transport protocol must allow the sender and the receiver to adjust their window sizes.

 ..
 To deal with this issue, transport protocols allow the receiver to advertise the current size of its receiving window in all the acknowledgments that it sends.
 The receiving window advertised by the receiver bounds the size of the sending buffer used by the sender.
 In practice, the sender maintains two state variables : `swin`, the size of its sending window (that may be adjusted by the system) and `rwin`, the size of the receiving window advertised by the receiver.
-At any time, the number of unacknowledged segments cannot be larger than :math:`\min(swin,rwin)` [#facklost]_ .
+At any time, the number of unacknowledged frames cannot be larger than :math:`\min(swin,rwin)` [#facklost]_ .
 The utilisation of dynamic windows is illustrated in the figure below.

 .. .. figure:: ../../book/transport/svg/transport-fig-039.png
      :align: center